Paul O'Neill, Masterclass

 PASS, and the artist-run art center Simian are pleased to announce a masterclass with curator, theorist, and educator Paul O'Neill, the artistic director of Publics.

 The masterclass will be divided into two parts.
-The first part will center around the practical aspect of research, where participants will explore projects that Paul O'Neill has worked on.
+The first part will centre around the practical aspect of research, where participants will explore projects Paul O'Neill has worked on.
 These projects will serve as case studies, allowing participants to focus on the creative processes and practical considerations involved in research.
 The second part of the session will delve into the methodologies that underpin these projects.
-Participants will be taken through various phases of a creation process, gaining insight into how methodologies inform and shape research at different stages.
+Participants will be taken through various phases of the creation process, gaining insight into how methodologies inform and shape research at different stages.

 The class will offer a balance of lectures, presentations, and interactive exercises, combining structured guidance with open, flexible exploration.
 This format will allow participants to engage deeply with their own and others’ research methods, providing a space for reflection and development.